How to Cook a Turkey: Your Step-by-Step Guide

 Want to learn how to cook a turkey?
-We've nailed the perfect method for cooking a turkey.
+We've nailed down the perfect method.
 Our Test Kitchen pros walk you step-by-step through buying, prepping and roasting a turkey.

 This is it!
 Your step-by-step guide to the juiciest, crispiest, most golden bird Thanksgiving’s ever seen.
 Our Taste of Home Test Kitchen has tested, retested and tested this technique again to ensure your bird is nothing but holiday perfection.
-We’ve laid out a timeline with all the steps you need to learn how to cook a turkey in the oven—and provided expert tips along the way.
+We’ve laid out all the steps you need to learn how to cook a turkey in the oven—and provided expert turkey tips along the way.

 Buy a Turkey